jholloc/uda_docs/docs/plugins.md

         err = do_help(idam_plugin_interface);
     }

-Here we are responding the `help()` function call by calling a `do_help` function.
+Here we are responding the `PLUGIN::help(...)` function call by calling a `do_help` function.
 The `STR_IEQUALS` is a helper macro defined in `udaPlugins.h` which tests for case-insensitive string equality.

-Inside the function to handle a specific plugin function call you need to do the following:
+Inside the function created to handle a specific plugin function call you need to do the following:

 1. Extract the function arguments from the `request_block->nameValueList` structure.
-2. Perform the appropriate calculation.
+2. Perform the appropriate calculations.
-3. Add the data to return to the `data_block` structure and return 0, or log an error and return \< 0.
+3. Set the data to return into the `data_block` structure and return 0, or log an error and return \< 0.

 #### Extracting function arguments

-There are help methods and macros to extract the function arguments.
+There are helper methods and macros to extract the function arguments.

 To extract a required value you can use `FIND_REQUIRED_<TYPE>_VALUE(NAME_VALUE_LIST, VARIABLE)` (where `<TYPE>` is one of `INT`, `SHORT`, `CHAR`, `FLOAT` or `STRING`).
-When using this macro the `VARIABLE` is used as both the name of variable to write the data but also the variable name to look for in the name-value list.
+When using this macro the `VARIABLE` parameter is used as both the name of the variable to write the data into, and also the variable name to look for in the name-value list.
 I.e.

     int shot = 0;
     FIND_REQUIRED_INT_VALUE(request_block->nameValueList, shot);

-Will look for an argument that has been passed to the plugin as `shot=999` as well as write this value to the `shot` C variable.
+will look for an argument that has been passed to the plugin as `shot=???` and write this value to the `shot` integer variable.

 If the argument is not required you can use the `FIND_<TYPE>_VALUE(NAME_VALUE_LIST, VARIABLE)` macro which works in the same way as the `FIND_REQUIRED_<TYPE>_VALUE` macro except no error is thrown if the variable is not found.